ArveVM/HomeAssistantConfig4/README.md

   - [SmartHomeScene](https://smarthomescene.com/) - Mushroom config guides - general guidance and tips
 - [Erlend Sellie](https://github.com/erlendsellie/HomeAssistantConfig) - GitHub-repo of his config - great examples of templating, automations and structure - thanks for sharing ;)
 - [Rypeveien](https://github.com/rypeveien/haConfig) - GitHub-repo of his config - great examples of templating, automations and structure - thanks for sharing ;)
-- mr RR;  HA mentor, triggering splitting configuration and therefore the original spark that has lead to Functionality&Solutions - hjuge thanks ;)
-- Norway HA-Q&A-team:  Robert, Kim, Erlend, ThomassH and Kenneth in particular, but lots of guiding and great ideas from everyone!  hjuge thanks ;)
 <br />